mspnp/performance-optimization/SynchronousIO.md

 Note that this code uses the `await` operator to return control to the calling environment while the asynchronous operation is performed.
 The subsequent code effectively acts as a continuation that runs when the asynchronous operation has completed.

-For libraries that do not provide asynchronous versions of operations, you can create asynchronous wrappers around synchronous methods, as shown in the following example:
+For libraries that do not provide asynchronous versions of operations, it may be possible to create asynchronous wrappers around selected synchronous methods.
+However, you should follow this approach with caution.
+While this strategy may improve responsiveness on the thread invoking the asynchronous wrapper (which is useful if the thread is handling the user interface), it actually consumes more resources; an additional thread may be created, and there is additional overhead associated with synchronizing the work performed by this thread.
+Consequently, this approach might not be scalable.
+For more information, see the article [Should I expose asynchronous wrappers for synchronous methods?][async-wrappers]:

 **C#**